 Whites were generally of really splendid quality.
 My cherry picks - Smith Haut Lafitte (94p), Latour Martillac (93p), Carbonnieux, de Fieuzal, La Louviere and Picque Caillou (92p), Bouscaut and Couhins Lurton (91p).
 Brown, Cruzeau, Ferran, de France, Rochemorin and Le Sartre meritted all 90p rating.
 Sample of Larrivet Haut Brion was flawed/too old.

 Chateau Larrivet Haut Brion

 Red wine is aged in 50% new barrels for 16-18 months and white in new oak barrels for 12 months.
-I find red and white wine here not among top wines in the district but very interesting and very reliable.
+I find red and white wine here not among the top wines in the district but very interesting and very reliable.
 Especially red has been in very fine form since 2010 vintage and white in splendid form since 2008.
 And both wines are still improving.
-I was particulary impressed with red and white in 2011 vintage.
+I was particularly impressed with red and white in 2011 vintage.